*The exception is in patients under 30, and sometimes under 40, who may receive only an ultrasound for evaluation of symptoms.

-Ultrasound uses high frequency sound waves that cannot be heard by humans.
-It requires no ionizing radiation.
-Screening ultrasound examinations can either be performed entirely by hand by a trained technologist or radiologist where the operator moves the probe (transducer), or by using an “automated” or semi-automated device (operated by a motor with positioning assistance from a technologist).
+Ultrasound uses high frequency sound waves that cannot be heard by humans, and does not use any x-rays (ionizing radiation).
+Screening ultrasound examinations can either be performed by hand by a trained technologist or radiologist who moves the probe (transducer) over the breast, or by using an “automated” or semi-automated system where the probe is operated by a motor with positioning assistance from a technologist.

-Types of ultrasounds
+Types of ultrasounds examinations